avidml/website/exampleSite/content/blog/red-teaming-3.md

 Inie *et al*[^10] proposed a grounded theory of LLM red teaming—based on interviews with a diverse group of AI and security practitioners—in a recent paper.
 We follow them to summarize best practices for red teaming the generative models underlying AI systems.

-Fundamentally, the goals of model red teaming are three-fold: boundary seeking to identify the limits of model capabilities, generating content that reveals unexpected capabilities or limitations, and discovering risks inherent to the models before they manifest in real-world deployments.
+Fundamentally, the goals of model red teaming are three-fold.

+1. Boundary seeking to identify the limits of model capabilities,
+2. Generating content that reveals unexpected capabilities or limitations, and
+3. Discovering risks inherent to the models before they manifest in real-world deployments.

 To achieve these goals, Inie *et al*. developed a taxonomy of 12 strategies and 35 techniques, organized into five categories that combine technical knowledge with creative problem-solving.
 Conceptually, this structure is reminiscent of the Tactics, Techniques and Procedures (TTP) framework in cybersecurity.

 Finally, effective model red teaming requires incorporating diverse user perspectives and community voices into the evaluation process[^11].
 Red teaming should go beyond system-centric testing to consider how different communities experience AI systems and what constitutes harm from their perspectives.
 This approach recognizes that AI vulnerabilities often manifest differently across demographic groups and use contexts, making diverse participation essential for comprehensive risk discovery.